 Ordering personal checks from Chase

-Log-in to your Chase account and then click on “Customer Center.”
+Log-in to your Chase account and then in the Bank accounts section click on “More,” for the account you wish to order the checks.

-Then find the section called “Checking / Savings Account Services” and click on “Order checks or deposit slips.”
+Then click on “Order checks & deposit slips.”

 Make sure that your pop-up blocker or ad-blocker is disabled because a pop-up window needs to come up.